ctcuff/android-material-color-picker-dialog/README.md

 # Android Material Color Picker Dialog
 A simple, minimalistic and beautiful dialog color picker for Android 4.1+ devices.
 This color picker is easy-to-use and easy-to-integrate in your application to let users of your app choose color in a simple way.

-NOTE: The original library can be viewed [here](https://github.com/Pes8/android-material-color-picker-dialog)
+NOTE: The original library can be viewed [here](https://github.com/Pes8/android-material-color-picker-dialog), this merely adds a few extra customization options

 Features
 - Get Hex and (A)RGB color codes